 A sudden, unexpected occurrence, involving a clear and imminent danger, demanding immediate action to prevent or mitigate loss of, or damage to, life, health, property, or essential public services.
 "Emergency" includes such occurrences as fire, flood, earthquake, or other soil or geologic movements, as well as such occurrences as riot, accident, or sabotage (Ca. Pub.
 Res.
 Code § 21060.3).

+Erosion Hazard Rating (EHR)

+A calculated measure of the susceptibility of soils to erosion by raindrop impact and surface runoff.
+According to the California Forest Practice Rules, EHR is calculated using a defined field methodology, and the resulting rating (low, moderate, extreme) influences subsequent land management practices which can be employed.

 Erodibility K Factor

 The K factor is the soil erodibility factor used in the Revised Universal Soil Loss Equation (RUSLE).
 The K factor represents the combination of detachability of the soil, runoff potential of the soil, and the transportability of the sediment eroded from the soil.
+For the purposes of this General Order, the whole soil K factor value should be used.

 Hazardous Material

 Any material that, because of its quantity, concentration, or physical or chemical characteristics, poses a significant present or potential hazard to human health and safety or to the environment if released into the workplace or the environment, including any material that a handler or the administering agency has a reasonable basis for believing that it would be injurious to the health and safety of persons or harmful to the environment if released into the workplace or the environment (Health & Safety Code, Section 25501).

-Hydrologic Connection

-Hydrologic connectivity refers to the length or proportion of a road or road network that drains runoff directly to streams or other water bodies.
-Any road segment that has a continuous surface flow path to a natural stream channel during a ‘design’ runoff event is termed a hydrologically connected road or road reach.
-Connectivity usually occurs through road ditches, road surfaces, gullies, rolling dips, waterbars or other drainage structures or disturbed surfaces associated with roads.

 Hydrologic Disconnection

-The removal of direct routes of drainage or overland flow of access route runoff to a water of the state.
+The removal of direct routes of drainage or overland flow of access route runoff or other disturbed area capable of capturing and concentrating overland flow to a water of the state.
 The goal of hydrologic disconnection is to minimize sediment delivery and hydrologic change derived from road runoff being routed to a watercourse.
 Hydrologic disconnection is achieved by creating a road surface and drainage configuration that directs water to discharge from the road in a location where it is unlikely to directly flow into a watercourse.

 Outsloping